 Use the upgraded optical viewfinder’s 100 percent frame coverage for greater visibility, and quickly glance at the updated information display to see the control panel’s most important information.

 The Nikon Creative Lighting System and the newest add-ons, such as the WR-1 and WR-R10/WR-T10 Wireless Remote Controllers, the UT-1 Communication Unit, and the WT-5 Wireless Transmitter for increased workflow and convenience, open up an array of high-performance NIKKOR lenses with limitless potential.

 Breaking Free, an interactive multi-angle video featuring the famed breakdance crew Morning of Owl, allows you to experience complete freedom with the D750.

 With the help of the D750’s professional video capabilities and tilting LCD panel, you can observe the crew’s every action.

 At the same time, it is being captured from 9 different points of view and unusual viewing angles.

 SUMMARY OF THE NIKON D750:

-The Nikon D750, which lies between the D610 and D810, draws inspiration from both models to create a great all-around multimedia DSLR.
+The Nikon D750, which lies between the D610 and D810, draws inspiration from both models to create an excellent all-around multimedia DSLR.